 Jun Sun (孙军): h-index, Total Citations, and Citation Map

 Jun Sun (孙军) is a researcher affiliated with College of Marine Science and Technology, China University of Geosciences (Wuhan), specializing in Biological Oceanography, Plankton.
 Their work has been cited 30,787 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Jun Sun (孙军)'s Citation Metrics